uribench/spell-check/README.md

 $ pylint ./src/*py ./tests/*.py
 ```

-The Python pre-processing script that extract text from XML files is tested using test scripts, helper, and fixture files under `./tests` folder.
+The Python pre-processing script that extracts text from XML files is tested using test scripts, helper, and fixture files under `./tests` folder.
 The tests were written for [Pytest][17].
 Pytest is an open source framework for testing Python code.
 It is a no-boilerplate alternative to Python’s standard `unittest` module.

 The tests are integrated in the GitHub CI pipeline.